Carl von Rokitansky: Political career

 The old prosecture also played an important role in the March Revolution of 1848.
-What became known as the "Doctors' Revolution" was prepared by 40 physicians in Rokitansky's pathology department, as this was not under police surveillance even during the Metternich era.
-Due to Rokitansky's liberal attitudes, the construction of a new building was repeatedly delayed by the government.
-Thus he spent 35 years working in the old building which he described as being in such a state that it would "cause lasting harm to even the most robust health".
-In his legendary address "Freedom for Natural Science!" delivered at the inauguration of the new Pathological Anatomical Institute in 1862, Rokitansky demanded that science should be free from political interference.
+What became known as the "Doctors' Revolution" was prepared by 40 physicians in Rokitansky's pathology department, as that location was not under police surveillance during the Metternich era.
+Due to Rokitansky's liberal attitudes, the construction of a new building was repeatedly delayed by the government to spite him.
+As a consequence, Rokitansky spent 35 years working in the old building which he described as being in such a state that it would "cause lasting harm to even the most robust health".
+In his legendary address "Freedom for Science!"
+[Freiheit der Naturforschung!], delivered at the inauguration of the new Pathological Anatomical Institute in 1862, Rokitansky demanded that science should be free from political interference.

 By virtue of the key positions he held in various academic and political bodies, Rokitansky also had a significant influence on Liberalism in Austria.

 In 1863, Rokitansky was appointed by Anton von Schmerling as medical adviser to the Ministry of the Interior.
 In this capacity, he had great influence on university organisation, the content of medical teaching and appointments.
 In his pamphlet "Zeitfragen betreffend die Universität …" (1863) he addressed among other things, freedom of teaching and learning and demanded modern, interdisciplinary teaching.
 In "Die Conformität der Universitäten ..."
 (1863) he called for equality of opportunity for all students in the Habsburg Monarchy.
 He demanded that all universities should teach all disciplines and that examinations should be standardised.
 In response to his urging, the school for barber-surgeons in Graz and Innsbruck became medical faculties in 1863 and 1869, thus becoming fully-fledged universities.
 Moreover, he advocated opening the University of Vienna to students from the crownlands in the east and did his best to counter the emerging strains of nationalism.